ptalom/sparse-recovery-ICL/README.md

 python train.py --config conf/matrix_factorization.yaml
 ```
 The evaluation part will start automatically after the training.
-`The eval.ipynb` notebook contains code to load our own pre-trained models and plot the pre-computed metrics
+`eval.ipynb` notebook contains code to load our own pre-trained models and plot the pre-computed metrics

 ## Code organisation